trallnag/ansible-role-aws-cli/DEVELOPMENT.md

 ### Taskfile

-Ensure that [Task](https://taskfile.dev) is installed globally.
-It is used to wrap common commands.
-Can be compared to phony targets in Make.
+Ensure that [Task](https://taskfile.dev) is installed.
+It is used to wrap common commands abd Can be compared to Make and its phony targets.

 Read [`devel/task.md`](devel/task.md) for more info.